BitcoinDistrict/bitcoindistrict.github.old/_pages/meetups.md

 title: Bitcoin Community Meetups
 permalink: /meetups/
 layout: single
+description: "Meetup groups in the DMV greater metro area."
 ---

 These are the Bitcoin meetups in the DC, Maryland & Virginia greater metro area.
 Let us know if we're missing any.